ecoutoo/MetaTranslator-1/README.md

 # Natural-Language-Research

-This repository contains the work for the Principles Of Software Engineering project.
+This repository contains the work for the Software Engineering project.

 1. ##MAVEN
 The entire project is managed with Maven. [link to Maven](http://maven.apache.org)